← Back to ResourcesBreed Guides

 Calgary wheelchair sources:

-• Walkin' Wheels (Handicapped Pets brand) — $400–$1,200 in Calgary at Petsmart, Pet Valu, or directly from manufacturer
+• Walkin' Wheels (Handicapped Pets brand). $400–$1,200 in Calgary at Petsmart, Pet Valu, or direct from the maker

-• Eddie's Wheels (custom-fit, US-based) — $700–$1,500+, ships to Canada
+• Eddie's Wheels (custom-fit, US-based). $700–$1,500+, ships to Canada

-• K9 Carts — similar pricing
+• K9 Carts.
+Similar pricing

-Quality of life with a wheelchair can be excellent — some Dachshunds live happily for years post-IVDD with mobility support.
+Quality of life with a wheelchair can be excellent.
+Some Dachshunds live happily for years post-IVDD with mobility support.

 What is the recovery timeline for IVDD post-surgery?